FullByte/FullByte.github.io/docs/list/personal/switchgames.md

 # Switch Games

-A list of nintendo switch games i have.
+A list of nintendo switch games I have and play.

 Game|Local Player|Comment|
 -|-|-|